-On March 9, 2018, SODI co-founders, Jeff Flory and Kara Helander, presented new and existing diversity and inclusion research to a group of scholars, businesspeople, community members, and students at Santa Clara University as part of the Markkula Center’s Workplace Diversity Dialogues.
+On March 9, 2018, SODI co-founders, Jeffrey Flory and Kara Helander, presented new and existing diversity and inclusion research to a group of scholars, businesspeople, community members, and students at Santa Clara University as part of the Markkula Center’s Workplace Diversity Dialogues.
 Their findings focused on three important research highlights: competition, assignments and advancement, and hiring attraction and selection.

 Research shows that highly competent women self select-out of competition while incompetent men select into competition, something we commonly refer to as “the gender gap.”
 In addition to this gap, competition-based incentives can actually push away highly skilled women and attract lower skilled men.

 The gender gap disappears when companies do the following:

 - Base pay on performance of a group or team rather than the individual

 - Lessen the amount of pay that relies on an individual’s performance relative to coworkers

 - De-emphasize the importance of competition between colleagues and, instead, focus on self-improvement and compare teams/pairs rather than individuals

 Research shows that men are more likely to perform high-promotability tasks (like revenue or research generating projects) while women are more likely to perform low-promotability tasks (like note taking in meetings, planning office celebrations, etc.), which has detrimental implications for women during the promotion process and can stifle their advancement in organizations.

 To help assign tasks equitably, companies should: